Postgresql Loading data

 Using the proper data type will allow us to more easily carry out calculations specific to locations.
 For instance find the nearest trees, or calculate the distance between trees.

-We have a choice to use a native POINT data type which is available by default in PostgreSQL or a PostGIS geography data type (needs the PostGIS extension).
+We have a choice to use a native POINT data column (available by default in PostgreSQL) or a PostGIS geography data type (needs the PostGIS extension)

 Comparison between POINT and GEOGRAPHY